 There are more location options at sunset since almost all the beaches in Hawaii are open until the sun goes down.

 Beaches are popular and busy at the end of the day.
-I’m used to skillfully navigating the crowds but prepare for there to be more than a few people around.
+I’m used to skillfully navigating the crowds but preparing for there to be more than a few people around.

-And here are a few beautiful images taken at sunset!
+And here are a few beautiful sunset photography session images!